-Government may very well be the most important subject in all the Bible because it contains the vital knowledge of how Christians are to govern themselves under the sovereignty of God.
-John Ritenbaugh concludes his series on our full acceptance of God's sovereignty by highlighting how Christ helps us to follow God's will as He did.
+Government may be the most important subject in the Bible because it touches on how Christians are to govern themselves under the sovereignty of God.

 We know the holy days typify the steps in God's plan.
 What happens between Pentecost and Trumpets, the long summer months?
 John Ritenbaugh expounds on the subject of sanctification.